-We began our food processor assessment by looking at how well each of these products could chop different types of food, using onions, carrots, and almonds as our sample foods to compare consistency.
+We began our assessment of the top-ranked food processors by looking at how well each of these products could chop different types of food, using onions, carrots, and almonds as our sample foods to compare consistency.
 We also assessed the operation of the "pulse" button for each appliance.
 The Ninja Professional did quite well, earning an above-average score for its chopping performance.

 After only two pulses, it chopped two quartered onions to a relatively uniform consistency.
 There were a few larger pieces, but overall the results were acceptable.
 It did equally well when chopping carrots, creating a very fine chop after five pulses.
 It again had a few more prominent outliers, but the vast majority was very uniform in size.

 However, when chopping up the almonds, this machine struggled to get rid of the larger pieces without pulverizing other pieces into dust.
 All in all, it delivered fairly typical results in this test.